Oct 16, 2024

 • Compare online lenders

-Just note that if you qualify for a loan, you could get a rate anywhere within the range that the lender offers.
+Remember, if you qualify for a loan, the interest rate you receive could be anywhere within the range that the lender offers.
 In addition, each lender has its own underwriting criteria.

 Can I preview my interest rate online?

-Some online lenders offer tools that let you preview your rate and monthly payment before you apply.
-Discover Personal Loans has a calculator that lets you Check Your Rate with no impact to your credit score.
-That way, you can get a better idea of the total cost of the personal loan before you submit a full application.
+Some online lenders let you preview your rate and monthly payment before you apply.
+Discover Personal Loans has a feature that lets you check your rate with no impact to your credit score.* That way, you can get a better idea of the total cost of the personal loan before you apply.

-If you find your interest rate is higher than you expected, you can always come back and check again after you’ve had time to improve your credit health.
-Or you could look into other factors that might be affecting your interest rate.
+If you find that your interest rate is higher than you expected, you can always come back and check again after you’ve had time to improve your credit health.
+Or you could look into other elements that might be affecting your interest rate.

 How do I compare lenders and rates?

-Also consider the reputation of the lender, whether you have a preexisting relationship with them, and whether you’ll be able to rely on their customer service team to answer all your questions.
+As you do your research, you may want to compare more than just interest rates.
+For example, consider each lender’s reputation and whether you have a relationship with them.
+You might also look to see if you’ll be able to rely on the lender's customer service to answer all your questions.

 If you’re more comfortable sitting down with someone in person, a local bank or credit union might be a good fit.
-But you can get the same level of personal attention online, as well.
+But you can get the same level of personal attention when applying online.
 When you apply for a Discover personal loan, for example, you can talk with a U.S.-based loan specialist who will explain your options and help you complete your application.

 What else affects the cost of borrowing, beyond the interest rate?

-So, be sure to focus on the total cost of borrowing, instead of deciding based on the lowest interest rate.
+The bottom line is that it pays to focus on the total cost of borrowing, instead of deciding based only on the lowest interest rate.

 Articles may contain information from third parties.
 The inclusion of such information does not imply an affiliation with the bank or bank sponsorship, endorsement, or verification regarding the third party or information.